AlperYildirim1/TS-MechInterp/readme.md

   - Low-activity intervals
 - **Reduced feature overlap:** Features appear more separable than expected, though further validation is needed

+## Why Interpretability Matters (Medical Time Series)

+Interpretability is especially critical in domains such as healthcare, where time series models are used to monitor patients, forecast clinical events, and support decision-making.

+Applications such as ICU monitoring, ECG/EEG analysis, and continuous glucose tracking require models whose predictions can be understood and trusted by clinicians.

+While this repo does not yet evaluate medical datasets, our results about medical time series and interpretability will be added soon.

 ## Status

 This is an early-stage research project.
 Results are currently limited to specific datasets and model configurations.